 Trazodone and Ambien are both prescription medications used to combat insomnia.
 Though they are able to treat the same thing, there are many differences in the two medications that one should be aware of.

-“Insomnia” simply means that a person has trouble sleeping.
+Insomnia is a condition that essentially means a person has trouble sleeping.
 It also describes the inability to fall asleep after a reasonable amount of time, waking up multiple times during the night or being able to fall back asleep once you wake up.
 After waking up in the morning, the person afflicted with insomnia may feel tired throughout the day because they can’t get a good night’s sleep.
 According to the Cleveland Clinic, 50% of adults experience insomnia every once in a while.

 Acute insomnia is short-term insomnia that lasts a couple of days or weeks because of a particular event.
 It can be caused by stress, sleeping in a hotel or another location outside of your home or jet lag.
 It also occurs when there is excess noise or light in the room.

-Chronic secondary insomnia is caused by a medical or psychological condition.
-It is more common than chronic primary insomnia.
+- Secondary insomnia is caused by a medical or psychological condition.
 Several medical conditions cause chronic secondary insomnia, including ADHD, anxiety, depression, central sleep apnea, obstructive sleep apnea, hyperthyroidism, Parkinson’s disease and diabetes.
 Medications that treat the disorders listed above may also be the cause of this insomnia.